AlexNash91/anime-encyclopedia/README.md

-# Games News Site
+# Games Deals Site

 ## Description

-The Games News Site allows users to enter a search querry, see what games steam has for that querry, and see a news feed associated with the title you select.
+The Games Deals Site allows users to enter a search querry, see what games steam has for that querry, and see a news feed associated with the title you select, as well as any deals available.
 Games that appear on the page will link to the game on the Steam store.

 ## Usage